marcor0311/Introduction-to-Programming-and-Workshop/README.md

 ## Implementation

-It's important to note that all course concepts and examples were practically implemented using Python
+It's important to note that all course concepts and examples were implemented using Python